typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 [{% img center http://i.imgur.com/6Ajvy2N.png?1 %}](http://asterank.com/discover)

 The end result?
-In about 2 months, **over 14,000 images were reviewed, with hundreds of potential asteroids marked.**  Not a small a feat for a modest science project by some software engineer.
+In about 2 months, **over 17,000 images have been reviewed since launch, with hundreds of potential asteroids marked.**  Not a small a feat for a modest science project by some software engineer.

 ## The browser is underutilized